Final report for FNE17-870

 - strawberry planting does not need to occur until after peak summer season and all summer crops have been harvested

 Strawberries are in high demand but there is low supply in West Virginia so this is an excellent crop for farmers to consider adding to production and worthy of study.
-Planting recommendations are limited to a narrow window in August, which is quite early and overlaps with other crops requiring intense labor, such as sweet corn.
-Pushing back planting dates for strawberries in West Virginia would be optimal to decrease weed and deer pressure, as well as runner development.
+Planting recommendations are limited to a narrow window in August, which is quite early and overlaps with demands of late summer crops, such as sweet corn.
+Pushing back planting dates for strawberries in West Virginia would be optimal to decrease weed and deer pressure.
 Our desire is to determine a later viable planting window for West Virginia to increase success for existing strawberry producers and encourage new start up strawberry farms.

 With small farms having limited space, time, labor and resources, strawberry production presents a unique challenge.
 The fragile strawberry is susceptible to severe weather conditions, pests and constant threat from deer intrusion.
 The consumer demand for local strawberries is outstanding and never satisfied, making this an attractive agricultural product with unlimited possibilities worthy of study.